PatrickJTaylor/exa-amd/docs/source/quickstart.rst

 **Additionally:**

 - Ensure you have a working VASP installation
-- Ensure you have prepared the initial crystal structures in the Crystallographic Information File (CIF) format and put in a directory called mpstrs
+- Ensure you have prepared the initial crystal structures in the Crystallographic Information File (CIF) format

 .. _installation: